 Prior to his time at Rutgers, Wilson was the first African-American head football coach in Ivy League history when he led Columbia from 2006-11.
 Wilson's student-athletes earned 33 All-Ivy League honors during his tenure, including two Rookies of the Year and 12 first team selections.

 Wilson, who served as offensive coordinator at UConn for four seasons, was one of five finalists for the Frank Broyles Award as the nation's top assistant coach in 2004, a season in which the Huskies led the Big East in both total offense and scoring offense.
 He also coached at Bucknell, Livingstone and North Carolina Central.

-Wilson is no stranger to the University of Minnesota.
-He served as a captain and was a two-year starter at Minnesota, helping lead Gophers to a victory against Clemson in the 1985 Independence Bowl.
+Wilson is no stranger to Minnesota.
+He served as a captain and was a two-year starter at Minnesota, helping lead the Gophers to a victory against Clemson in the 1985 Independence Bowl.
 He also qualified for the 1986 NCAA Wrestling Championships in the unlimited weight class.
 Following his playing career he spent one season as a graduate assistant on the coaching staff in 1989-90.

 Wilson and his wife Brenda have one son (Cecil) and two daughters (Trinity and Sahara).
 Brenda (Marquis), played basketball at Connecticut and was a member of the 1995 NCAA Championship team that went undefeated.

 WILSON AT A GLANCE

 2006-11: Columbia - Head Coach

 2002-05: Connecticut - Offensive Coordinator

 1995-96: Bucknell - Offensive Line